NUMde/num-compass-website/content/en/project/press.md

 #subTitle: "COMPASS-Projekt"
 ---

-Here you will find a selection of already published press articles.
-If you have any questions, suggestions or complaints regarding the content published here, please contact the contact persons in the [legal notice]({{< relref "legal.md" >}} "Legal Notice").
+In the following you will find a selection of press articles that have already been published.
+If you have any questions, suggestions or complaints regarding the contents published here, please contact the contact persons in the [legal notice]({{< relref "legal.md" >}} "Legal Notice").

+{{< press
+        src="/images/press/20200910_HNA.png"
+        alt="Newspaper article of the Hessischen/Niedersächsischen Allgemeine (HNA)" caption="Newspaper article of the *Hessischen/Niedersächsischen Allgemeine (HNA)* from September 10th, 2020."
+>}}